jjwithanr/obsidian_bible_study/docs/New Testament/Ephesians/Ephesians6.md

 #### v.7-8
 >Serve wholeheartedly, as if you were serving the Lord, not men, <sup>8</sup>because you know what the Lord will reward everyone for whatever good he does, whether he is slave or free.

+#### v.9
+>And masters, treat your slaves inthe same way.
+Do not threaten them, since you know that he who is both their Master and yours is in heaven, and there is no favoritism with him.

+See [[6Church#2022-08-16 22 33 Pages 1160-1200]] for other references to slavery in the Bible.

 #### v.10-11
 >Finally, be strong in the Lord and in his mighty power. <sup>11</sup>Put on the full armor of God so that you can take your stand against the devil's schemes.